Governor proposes branch of Mountaineer Challenge Academy for Montgomery

 “So I support the Challenge Academy and am thrilled it looks like it will finally expand to Fayette County,” Baldwin said.
 “I’ve spoken with community leaders and National Guard leaders about such a move for two years.
 It was a matter of finding the money.

-Baldwin stressed that the Legislature must approve the action, but said it’s also evident the need is real in the UKV for such a development.
+Baldwin stresses that the Legislature must approve the action, but said it’s also evident the need is real in the Upper Kanawha Valley for such a development.

 “Families will travel there every weekend to visit their students.
 The students will live and work in the community and perhaps find a place they want to call home.
 At minimum, they will find a place that helps set them on the right path, and they will want to give back.